Raising concerns about a staff member's behaviour

 Communicate with the person (or people) directly

-Before making a complaint, in most circumstances students are expected to try and resolve the issue themselves if you feel comfortable doing so.
-This is often the fastest way to resolve concerns, and even though it can feel a little scary there is a lot of support available.
+Before making a complaint, students are generally expected to try to resolve the issue themselves if they feel comfortable doing so.
+This is often the quickest way to resolve concerns, and although it can feel a little daunting, there is support available.

 If you feel safe and comfortable, try talking directly with the person involved.
 It’s often the quickest way to resolve things.
-You can explain what’s happened, how it’s affected you, and what you’d like to happen next.
-You, and the other person, would be welcome to bring a support person with you.
+You can explain what’s happened, how it has affected you, and what you would like to happen next.
+You can bring a support person with you, and the other person can do the same.

 Pathways to help you raise a concern

-If you aren’t satisfied with the outcome of your conversation, or don’t feel comfortable raising an issue with the staff member directly, there are services who can help.
+If you aren’t satisfied with the outcome of your conversation, or don’t feel comfortable raising an issue with the staff member directly, there are services that can help.

 You can seek advice or support at any stage by reaching out to the Tauria—Student Interest and Conflict Resolution team.